 In the mood for well-made burgers?
 Click here for our TOP list of our favourite places for burgers in Singapore.

 Not prepared to brave the traffic or pay ERP to get into the city?
-Here are suggestions for dining in the suburbs: For our friends in the East, try the pearl of the East, Perle Noir Oyster Bar & Grill on Upper East Coast Road. $$$ For our friends in the West, how about the Italian restaurant iO Italian Osteria in the new HillV2 mall in Hillview ($$).
+Here are suggestions for dining in the suburbs: For our friends in the West, how about the Italian restaurant iO Italian Osteria in the new HillV2 mall in Hillview ($$).
 Serangoon Gardens residents should try out Arbite – Arbite is a cosy bistro along Serangoon Garden Way serving modern European cuisine mixed with Asian culinary elements.

 WHAT TO EAT IN EASTERN SINGAPORE